fenago/puppet-course/quickstart/md/Lab_8.md

 ```

-You may recall from [Lab
-7,]
-[*Mastering modules*], that we used Hiera\'s automatic
-parameter lookup mechanism to supply parameters to classes.
-We\'ll find
-out more about this shortly, but first, how do we write a class that
-accepts parameters?

 ### Declaring parameters to classes

-If all a class does is group together related
-resources, that\'s still useful, but a class
-becomes much more powerful if we can use **parameters**.
-Parameters are just like resource attributes: they let you pass data to
-the class to change how it\'s applied.

 The following example shows how to define a class that takes parameters.
 It\'s a simplified version of the `pbg_ntp` class we developed